Co-parenting with a controlling ex-partner

 Signs of controlling behaviour

 Either or both parents can show controlling behaviour.
-The way they behave might be different depending on whether your child lives with you or them most of the time.
+The way they behave might be different depending on the amount of time your child spends with each parent.

-• move away with your child, making child contact arrangements more difficult
+• move away with your child, making it harder for you to see them

-• inconvenience you by failing to collect your child from you at the arranged time
+• fail to collect your child from you at the arranged time or be late returning your child to you

 • regularly call or text your child when they are with you

-• refuse to care for your child when they know you have important plans
+• refuse to care for your child when they know you have plans

 • say you can’t leave your child with anybody else, so that you only rely on them for childcare

-• have different rules for the child when in their care which can make things difficult for you or make them seem more ‘fun’, like staying up late or having lots of sugar
+• have different rules for your child to make things difficult for you, like staying up late or eating lots of sugar

-• make threats to take you to court for custody or tell other people that your child isn’t safe with you
+They may also threaten to take you to court for custody or tell other people that your child isn’t safe with you.

 Coercive control

-If it feels like your child’s other parent is behaving in this way deliberately to have power over you, this could be coercive control.
+If it feels like your child’s other parent is controlling you in this way, this could be coercive control.
 Coercive control is a form of domestic abuse and people of any gender can be abusive.
 If they were abusive when you were in a relationship they might have carried on this behaviour, or they might have started after you separated.

 It’s not always easy to spot the signs of coercive control.
 A person may try to tell you how to behave or what to think or take away your independence.
 They might use your money or time for their own benefit rather than yours.
 You may feel scared, worried, humiliated or isolated.
 The behaviour can also sometimes include assault.